topo-gps/topo-gps-manual/en/miscellaneous/devices.rst

 Android smartphone/tablet
 -------------------------
 Topo GPS runs on all Android devices that have a recent enough version of Android.
+You can install Topo GPS for free from the `Google Play Store <https://play.google.com/store/apps/details?id=uk.rdzl.topo.gps>`_.

-You need to have Google Play installed.
-Without Google Play it is not possible to use Topo GPS.
+You need to have Google Play installed on your Android device.
+Without Google Play it is not possible to install Topo GPS.
+We do not support distribution of Topo GPS outside the Google Play store on Android.

 Chromebook
 ----------